Updated May 30, 2023

 Proofreading tools are an easy way to help you see and fix potential problem areas in your writing.
-Recently, I discovered the Hemingway Editor created by Adam and Ben Long.
+For years I’ve been using the Hemingway Editor created by Adam and Ben Long.
 It’s a standalone program that costs $20 US, and you can download it to a PC or a Mac computer.
 You can also try the free online version.
 It’s most helpful if your aim is to make your writing clear.

 How it Works